-Digital signage is at the forefront of this technological retail revolution and screens will be further used to give customers the best possible experience, capturing their attention and providing them with a personalised and engaging experience that goes beyond what they can get online.
+Digital signage is at the forefront of this technological retail revolution.
+Screens in store will be used to give customers the best possible experience, capturing their attention and providing them with a personalised and engaging experience that goes beyond what they can get online.

 The latest digital signage solutions are even more energy efficient, with today’s LED screens consuming up to 60% less electricity than previous LCD models.
 LED walls are easily fixable too, so instead of changing a whole screen, a single pixel can be replaced.

-But, of course, LED walls aren’t just being used by brands to make them look good in the eyes of eco-friendly consumers.
-They play into the ‘techorating’ trend i.e. combining the worlds of technology and interior design to create physical spaces that wow and inspire.
+But, of course, brands aren’t just using LED walls to make them look good in the eyes of eco-friendly consumers.
+They play into the “techorating” trend, i.e. combining the worlds of technology and interior design to create physical spaces that wow and inspire.
 A brand that has embraced LED technology is IKEA.

 Looking to the future: Bigger walls with a smaller carbon footprint!
 LED walls can create unique shapes, even wrapping around corners.
-Be on the lookout for experiential displays!
+Be on the lookout for experiential displays in store.

 Linney – your full-service marketing partner